ryanbriones/linked-list-problems/README.markdown

 # Linked List Problems

-I was looking around for some good exercises to make the Linked List learnings I've been (reading "[Mastering Algorithms with C](http://amzn.to/ex3OzO)") doing stick and after a search on Google I found Stanford's [LinkListProblems.pdf](http://cslibrary.stanford.edu/105/).
+I was looking around for some good exercises to make the Linked List learnings I've been doing stick (reading "[Mastering Algorithms with C](http://amzn.to/ex3OzO)").
+After a search on Google I found Stanford's [LinkListProblems.pdf](http://cslibrary.stanford.edu/105/).
 It was pretty helpful and fun.
 These are my solutions to those.

 ## Building